v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

     connection filter policy** link.

 7. In the **Connection filter policy (Default)** pane, select the **Turn on safe list** check box.
 This is a best practice that enables for your tenant the most common third-party sources of trusted senders that Microsoft subscribes to.
 Selecting this check box skips spam filtering on messages sent from these senders, ensuring they are never mistakenly marked as spam.

 8. Select **Save** to save this filter, and then select **Close** once the changes are successfully saved.

-9. Leave your Edge browser open to the **Office 365 Security & Compliance** center for the next task.
+9. Leave your Edge browser open to the **Microsoft 365 Defender** portal for the next task.

 ### Task 9 – Manage Spam Filters